ciwen3/Public/python/steganography/PoC/README.md

-# PoC:

-Use this Proof of Concept to decode a picture and run its text in a terminal.

-## Usage:
-Steganography-Poc.py /path/to file

 # Steganography Decode and Run Proof of Concept

 This Steganography program was created to retrieve or decode the message from an image made with this program and run it in a terminal.